wpmetabox/meta-box-facetwp-integrator/readme.txt

 If you love this plugin, please try our other great products:

 - [Slim SEO](https://wpslimseo.com): A lightweight and full-featured SEO plugin for WordPress
-- [Slim SEO Schema](https://wpslimseo.com/slim-seo-schema/): The best schema plugin for WordPress
+- [Slim SEO Schema](https://wpslimseo.com/products/slim-seo-schema/): The best schema plugin for WordPress
+- [Slim SEO Link Manager](https://wpslimseo.com/products/slim-seo-link-manager/): Build internal links easier in WordPress
 - [Auto Listings](https://wpautolistings.com): The car sale and dealership plugin for WordPress
 - [GretaThemes](https://gretathemes.com): Beautiful and easy to use WordPress themes